About Licensing Regime

 Subject to section 7 of the PMSO, PMCs providing properties (subject to deeds of mutual covenant) in Hong Kong with property management services falling within more than one category of services under the PMSO after the transitional period are required to be licensed.
 The criteria for holding a licence, the conditions that may be imposed on a licence and relevant details (including transitional arrangements) are stipulated in the subsidiary legislation, and other relevant documents or guidelines.

 The PMSO provides for a two-tier licensing regime of PMPs, namely PMP (Tier 1) licence and PMP (Tier 2) licence.
-The PMSA takes the view that as a matter of policy only those individuals assuming a managerial or supervisory role in a PMC which is required to hold a licence for all the property management services provided by the PMC to a property are required to be licensed.
-Frontline staff are not required to hold PMP licences.
+Only those individuals assuming a managerial or supervisory role in a PMC which is required to hold a licence for the property management services provided by the PMC to a property are required to be licensed.
 The criteria for holding a licence, the conditions that may be imposed on a licence and relevant details (including transitional arrangements) are stipulated in the subsidiary legislation, and other relevant documents or guidelines.